Kelly-Carstens-EPA/CCTE_Shafer_MEA_dev_pre-processing_projects/README.md

 # Microelectrode Array Network Formation Assay Pre-Processing Scripts

 ## to do:
-* clear up definition of network spikes, or just refer to paper (see networkspikes.R in sjemea)
-* See Diana Hall's notes on references for other endpoints, in make DIV?
 * read over all, when eyes not glazed over...
 * merge with master! (will probs need to repalce image links)